 Back to Top

 ¶1.
 “Do you know the time when mountain goats give birth?
-Do you watch over the calving of the does,
+Do you watch over the calving of the hinds,

-2.number the months for them to be full-term, and know the time for them to give birth?
+2.number the months for them to be full-term, or know the time for them to give birth?

-4.Their sons become strong; they grow up in the open field; they leave and do not return to them.
+4.Their sons become strong; they grow up in the open field; they leave and do not return to it.

-5.Who let the wild ass go free, and who loosed the wild ass’s bonds,
+5.Who let the wild ass go free, and who loosed the onager’s bonds,

-6.to whom I gave the plain for his house and the salt-plain for his dwelling places?
+6.to whom I gave the desert-plain for his house and the salt-plain for his dwelling places?

-7.He scorns the tumult of a city; the shouts of a driver he does not hear.
+7.He scorns the tumult of a city; the shouts of a driver, he does not obey.

-8.He searches the mountains for his pasturage; he searches after anything green.
+8.He scours the mountains for his pasturage; he searches for anything green.

-9.Will the aurochs consent to serve you, or lodge by your feeding-trough?
+9.Will the aurochs consent to serve you or to lodge by your feeding-trough?

-10.Can you hold an aurochs in a furrow with his ropes, or harrow valleys behind him?
+10.Can you hold an aurochs in a furrow with his ropes, or will he harrow valleys behind you?

-11.Will you depend on him because his strength is great and leave to him your labor?
+11.Can you depend on him because of his great strength or leave to him your labor?

-12.Will you trust in him, that he will return your seed and gather your threshing floor?
+12.Can you trust him, that he will return your seed or gather your threshing floor?

-13.The wing of an ostrich flaps joyfully.
-Is it the pinion and plumage of lovingkindness?
+13.The wing of ostriches flaps joyfully.
+Is it the pinion and plumage of kindness?

-15.And she forgets that her foot might crush them or a wild animal might trample them.
+15.and she forgets that a foot might crush them; yea, a wild animal might trample them.

 16.She treats her offspring harshly, as if they were not hers.
-Though her labor is in vain, she is without fear,
+And though her labor may be in vain, she is unconcerned,

-17.for God has made her forget wisdom and has not endowed her with understanding.
+17.for God has deprived her of wisdom and has not endowed her with understanding.

-18.When she flaps[17] her wings proudly, she laughs at the horse and his rider.
+18.When she rises up[13] proudly, she laughs at the horse and his rider.

 19.Did you give strength to the horse?
 Did you adorn his neck with a mane?